MicrosoftDocs/PowerShell-Docs/reference/5.1/PSWorkflow/New-PSWorkflowExecutionOption.md

 Enter namespace-qualified activity names, such as `Microsoft.Powershell.HyperV.Activities.*`.
 Wildcard characters are supported.
-The default value, **PSDefaultActivities**, includes the built-in Windows Workflow Foundation activities and the activities that represent the Windows PowerShell Core cmdlets.
+The default value, **PSDefaultActivities**, includes the built-in Windows Workflow Foundation activities and the activities that represent the core Windows PowerShell cmdlets.

 ```yaml